cmayomsft/BotToBot-Handoff/CSharp/README.md

 };
 ````

 **Note:** These commands and URLs are hardcoded for simplicity.
-This could be done dynamically by adding a registration Web API to the MainBot so trusted bots could publish their navigation commands and forwarding URLs dynamically, for example.
+This could be done dynamically, for example, by adding a registration Web API to the MainBot so trusted bots could publish their navigation commands and forwarding URLs dynamically.

 **Note:** Navigation commands must be unique across all the bots since the MainBot inspects every message, even those being forwarded to a sub-bot, for navigation commands.

-In the MainBot's [`MessageController`](MainBot\Controllers\MessagesController.cs) Post method, the the messaging URL for the current bot (either MainBot or one of the sub-bots) is retreived from Conversation State.
+In the MainBot's [`MessageController`](MainBot\Controllers\MessagesController.cs) Post method, the messaging URL for the current bot (either MainBot or one of the sub-bots) is retrieved  from Conversation State.

 ````C#
 string conversationID = activity.Conversation.Id;